‘American Horror Story’ Season 7: Sarah Paulson As Kellyanne Conway Character

 — the pin (@la_patillaUs) February 25, 2017

-Ryan Murphy had also said, or rather alluded to the possibility, that there could be a character in Season 7 of American Horror Story that models the real life Donald Trump, but he has later backed up on that flamboyant statement blaming a slight inebriation on the show, Watch What Happens Live.
+Ryan Murphy had also said, or rather alluded to the possibility, that there could be a character in Season 7 of American Horror Story that models the real-life Donald Trump, but he has later backed up on that flamboyant statement blaming a slight inebriation on the show Watch What Happens Live.

 As reported by Indie Wire, Ryan Murphy addressed a crowd at the Publicists Guild Awards Luncheon and spoke about Season 7 of American Horror Story.